DanielGaull/cortex/README.md

 Comments can be used by starting a line with '//' or enclosed within '/* */' like in most C-style languages.
 Whitespace is irrelevant; all statements must end with a semicolon anyway.

 ### Data Types
-There are 5 built-in data types in Cortex: number, boolean, string, void, and null.
-Numbers are stored as a 64-bit floating point number (Rust's `f64`); booleans are stored as a boolean (1 byte); strings are stored in Rust `String`s (so all Rust `String` rules apply); and void and null each don't store any additional data.
-Void should be used for functions that return no data; null should indicate the explicit absense of data.
+There are 6 built-in data types in Cortex: number, boolean, string, void, none, and list.
+Numbers are stored as a 64-bit floating point number (Rust's `f64`); booleans are stored as a boolean (1 byte); strings are stored in Rust `String`s (so all Rust `String` rules apply); and void and none each don't store any additional data.
+Void should be used for functions that return no data; none should indicate the explicit absense of data.

+#### List
+Lists are a special data type.
+Internally, they use a Rust `Vec`.
+Lists require a type argument denoting which type they store.
+Lists can be created using list construction syntax:

+    let myList = [1, 2, 3];

+Lists, like bundle instances, are created on the heap, and therefore the type is a reference to the list.
+This is the actual type of the above list:

+    let myList: &mut list<number> = [1, 2, 3];

+Lists define a few functions:
+* __indexGet (see below)
+* __indexSet (see below)
+* add(&mut this, item: T): void - Adds an item to the end of the list
+* insert(&mut this, index: number, item: T): void - Adds an item at the specified index
+* remove(&mut this, index: number): void - Removes the item at the specified index
+* find(&this, item: T): number? - Returns the index of the specified item, or `none` if the value was not found
+* contains(&this, item: T): bool - Returns `true` if the item is in the list, and `false` if not
+* len(&this): number - Returns the length/size of the list

 ### Variables
 You can declare a variable with syntax like the following: